frontendmentorio/four-card-feature-section/README.md

 There are multiple places you can share your solution:

 1. Submit it on the platform so that other users will see your solution on the site.
-Other users will be able to give you feedback, which could help improve your code for the next project.
+Here's our ["Complete guide to submitting solutions"](https://medium.com/frontend-mentor/a-complete-guide-to-submitting-solutions-on-frontend-mentor-ac6384162248) to help you do that.
-2. Share your repository and live URL in the **#finished-projects** channel of the [Slack community](https://www.frontendmentor.io/slack).
+2. Share your solution page in the **#finished-projects** channel of the [Slack community](https://www.frontendmentor.io/slack).
 3. Tweet [@frontendmentor](https://twitter.com/frontendmentor) and mention **@frontendmentor** including the repo and live URLs in the tweet.
 We'd love to take a look at what you've built and help share it around.

 ## Giving feedback